EmmaB/documentation/connections/gitfromurl.md

 # Git from URL

 Codeanywhere will create a [Container](http://docs.codeanywhere.com/connections/container.html) for each repository and you will be able to edit your code directly from there.
-Then, you can push changes back to your repo using your SSH Terminal!
+Then, you can push changes back to your repo using your SSH Terminal.
 Just check our [Working with Repositories section](http://docs.codeanywhere.com/connections/gitfromurl.html#working-with-repositories) for further instructions.

 ### Creating an Git Container from URL